Top Tips for Improving the Efficiency of Your Spray Booth Filters

 Inlet filters: Positioned at the entrance of the booth, these filters clear incoming air of dust and debris.

-Activated carbon filters: These filters are used to eliminate harmful gases and vapors from the exhaust air.
+Activated carbon filters: These filters are used to eliminate harmful gases and vapours from the exhaust air.

 Ceiling filters: Installed in the ceiling of downdraft spray booths, they ensure even air distribution and prevent contaminants from falling onto the work surface.